redis/redis-doc/topics/data-types-intro.md

 To explain the List data type it's better to start with a little bit of theory, as the term *List* is often used in an improper way by information technology folks.
-For instance "Python Lists" are not what the name may suggest (Linked Lists), but them are actually Arrays (the same data type is called Array in Ruby actually).
+For instance "Python Lists" are not what the name may suggest (Linked Lists), they are actually Arrays (the same data type is called Array in Ruby actually).

 From a very general point of view a List is just a sequence of ordered